leonshiyan/SFU_App/README.md

-This is another copy of our CMPT 275 Term Project -Leon TEAM MEMBER: Hugo Cheng
+This is another copy of our CMPT 275 Term Project from TEAM MEMBER: Hugo Cheng -Leon